 And more!
 Drop-ins are a great place to start for any career questions!

 Drop-ins are typically 10-15 minutes.

 What other career resources should I know about?
 There are so many career resources out there, it can get overwhelming.
-In Career Services, we do have a great website that is likely to answer a number of your questions about applying and interviewing for jobs.
+In Career Services, they do have a great website that is likely to answer a number of your questions about applying and interviewing for jobs.
 There is a specific section with advice on entering the Advertising, Public Relations, Communications & Journalism Career Field.
 Your Career Readiness Guidebook is filled with information - including resume and cover letter examples, specific questions to ask professionals in informational interviews, how to prepare for job interviews, and more.
-GoldPASS is also very important to find internships and entry-level positions - if you aren't finding jobs on there, you may not be searching effectively.
+Handshake is also very important to find internships and entry-level positions - if you aren't finding jobs on there, you may not be searching effectively.
 You should also read your Murphy Weekly email.
 Your advisors do an amazing job of curating specific jobs and internships that are targeted for you.

 Beyond CLA's resources, LinkedIn is a great tool to explore careers and connect with professionals.
 The Alumni Tool is a favorite way for students to learn about the type of careers Hubbard School alumni tend to go into, and how their career paths look - you'll start to see that there is a lot of variety, and no one "best" path to get to a certain career.